Linux 软件免费装

 The withdrawal log is independent of the WordPress user table — it lives as a private custom post type indexed by the customer email.
 Deleting the user account does not delete the log automatically; the customer must request erasure through Tools → Erase Personal Data (where the plugin registers an eraser that removes every withdrawal request matching the customer email) or you can delete the corresponding ayudawp_withdrawal entries manually if your retention policy requires it.

-Can I customise the email subjects and bodies?
+Can I customise the emails?

 Which hooks does the plugin expose for developers?